DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/README.md

 In this example, the page model's `login` method uses the test controller to perform authentication actions.

-TestCafe can implicitly resolve the test context when you import the test controller so you do not have to pass the test controller object explicitly.
+TestCafe can implicitly resolve the test context when you import the test controller, so you do not have to pass the test controller object explicitly.

 ```js
 import { Selector, t } from 'testcafe';